bfeldatwilio/node-react-canvas/README.md

 2: react client application in client folder
 3: salesforce Aura component in the force-app folder

-This project does not have proper error handling or full unit testing, and is for example only.
+This project does not have proper error handling or full unit testing, and is currently for example only.

 ## Get it running